markjaquith/WordPress-Skeleton/README.md

 **A:** The latest stable release.
 Send a pull request if I fall behind.

 **Q:** What's the deal with `local-config.php`?
 **A:** It is for local development, which might have different MySQL credentials or do things like enable query saving or debug mode.
 This file is ignored by Git, so it doesn't accidentally get checked in.
-If the file does not exist (which it shouldn't, in production), then WordPress will used the DB credentials defined in `wp-config.php`.
+If the file does not exist (which it shouldn't, in production), then WordPress will use the DB credentials defined in `wp-config.php`.

 **Q:** What is `memcached.php`?
 **A:** This is for people using memcached as an object cache backend.
 It should be something like: `<?php return array( "server01:11211", "server02:11211" ); ?>`.
 Programattic generation of this file is recommended.